How Do I Create And Publish My First Ruby Gem?

 $ gem list -r my_string_extend_smt *** REMOTE GEMS *** my_string_extend_smt (0.0.1)

 Here’s our Ruby gem on the RubyGems.org site

 Since our gem is for demonstration purposes only, I would like to delete my gem from RubyGems.org’s index.
 To remove your gem please use the following reference.
 I removed an old gem of mine

 gemcutter only once by typing:

 $ gem install gemcutter

 I then removed my old gem by typing:

 $ gem yank my_string_extend -v 0.0.1 Yanking gem from RubyGems.org...
 Pushing gem to https://rubygems.org...
 Successfully yanked gem: my_string_extend (0.0.1)

-Satish Talim is an author and founder of RubyLearning.com and RubyLearning.org where over 45000 participants have learnt Ruby programming from across the globe.
+Satish Talim is an author and founder of RubyLearning.com and RubyLearning.org where 1000s of participants have learnt Ruby programming from across the globe.